 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Our experience led school curriculum is designed to ensure the inclusion of all pupils.
 Floor books are an accessible way of recording our journey of our learning and used throughout the school.
 All pupils regardless of ability, have full access to the curriculum which is designed to encourage independence and is skills based.
 Own learning time (plan, do, review) provides pupils with a vast range of opportunities both indoors and outdoors to develop.
 On going tracking of progress and development happens closely thought the school.
 Spotlights reviews enable identification of pupils who need specific interventions.
 Teaching Assistants have time to discuss pupils with teachers.
 A range of opportunities are used to engage pupils with learning in the local environment.
 Across the school parent/carer workshops are a key opportunity for learning together.
 Teaching Assistants have time to discuss pupils with teachers and review progress and look at next steps.
 This enables the best and most consistent support to be provided.
-Small group or individual Interventions include a variety of personalised programmes such as - Nurture groups Fine motor skills 1:1 reading, Speech and Language, Maths Phonics - blending practice Fun fit Creative club Circle time Socially speaking - time to talk Sight words Thrive Additional Phonics sessions.
+Small group or individual Interventions include a variety of personalised programmes such as - Nurture groups Fine motor skills 1:1 reading, Speech and Language, Maths Phonics - blending practice Fun fit Creative club Circle time Socially speaking - time to talk Sight words Thrive strategies and knowledge.
+Additional Phonics sessions.
 The progress of all pupils taking part in interventions is carefully monitored and recorded.
 Pupils are supported in accessing all areas of the curriculum regardless of their SEND, with adult support when necessary.
 The curriculum is appropriately differentiated to ensure achievement for pupils with SEND.
-Thrive screening is used and from the information action plans are created for individuals.
-1:1 time with thrive practitioner if appropriate.